nblintao/ParaGraphL/docs/writeup.md

 ## Summary

-We implemented a JavaScript framework for calculating the layout for large-scale graphs in the web platform.
-We use the GLSL on WebGL to do general purpose computation for the graph layout algorithm.
+We implemented a JavaScript framework for computing the layout for large-scale graphs in the web platform.
+We use the GLSL on WebGL to do general purpose computation for a force-directed graph layout algorithm.

-This is a significant feature for data scientists, artists, and journalists, who would love to visualize and analysis large-scale graph efficiently in an interactive manner.
-They want to access it across all platforms by just opening a web page, instead of installing a software like [Gephi](https://gephi.org/).

 ## Usage